Death of Hadis Najafi: Death

+Burial and chehellom

 Najafi was buried on 1 October at the Behesht-e Sakineh cemetery.
 Security forces were reportedly present during the ceremony.
 Also present were many women, who lit candles and left roses at her grave.
 During the funeral ceremony, a picture of Najafi wearing a hijab was used, which later sparked some criticism on social media; her mother later stated that the image was not intentionally selected and that it was the only available image at that moment.

+On 3 November, forty days after her death, thousands of mourners tried to attend the chehellom memorial gathering at the Beheshte Sakineh cemetery, but were blocked by government forces, according to witnesses.
+Hundreds of mourners instead marched on Beheshti Boulevard.
+Video verified by The Washington Post shows protestors throwing rocks at security forces, and a 17-year-old shot and killed by a member of the security forces.
+As of April 2023, the government had arrested fifteen people, sentenced five of the arrested to death, and carried out two executions, with the remaining three death sentences under judicial review.